 These Korean Ground Beef Bowls are a simple and delicious meal!
 They’re paleo and can be made to be whole30 and AIP.

-Korean beef is a delicious, flavorful, and easy to make protein!
+Korean beef is a delicious, flavorful, and easy-to-make protein-forward dish!
 It’s traditionally made with garlic, ginger, soy sauce, brown sugar, and red pepper flakes and served over white rice.
-It’s often also served with kimchi and other vegetables.
+It’s often also served with kimchi, but my non-traditional version is made to be more easily adaptable for nightshade-free.

 This dish is so simple and cost-effective to make as it’s made with ground beef and seasonings that you likely already have on hand.
 Pair it with cauliflower rice, cucumber, and carrot for a fresh and easy meal!